Small-Loan-Studio/TGO/docs/tutorials/01-tutorial-intro.md

 [SLIDE: TGO titlecard]

 Okay then.
-The much anticipanted and hopefully not-underwhelming video tutorials for the TGO level design toolkit.
+The much anticipated and hopefully not-underwhelming video tutorials for the TGO level design toolkit.
 What we talk through and what you'll be using is a first cut at the tools available so over time we should see both the ergonomics and power of these improve.
 While you're using them: